-In Fig. \ref{fig:zero energy}(b) we show the transmission probabilities of the electron-electron (green curve) and electron-hole (red curve) transport process.
-We clearly see that most of the electrons are backscattered from the QPC giving rise to high overall values of $R_{ee}$.
-There is a considerable magnitude of $R_{he}$, which means that the injected electron, after passing the QPC and scattering at the SGM tip potential, is converted into a hole at the superconducting interface that is traced back to the normal electrode.
+In Fig. \ref{fig:zero energy}(b) we show the transmission coefficients of the electron-electron (green curve) and electron-hole (red curve) transport process.
+The values of the $R_{ee}$ coefficient are high and result from the wide lead considered at the left boundary (which results in the number of current-carrying modes $N = 78$), but at the same time most of the modes are reflected from the nearly closed QPC, which conducts only one mode, resulting in $N - R_{ee} \simeq 1$. $R_{he}$ has a considerable magnitude which means that the injected electron, after passing the QPC and scattering at the SGM tip potential, is converted into a hole at the superconducting interface that is traced back to the normal electrode.
 Note that in this case the interference of electrons and holes is indistinguishable, as they both have the same wavevector.

-Let us now move to the non-zero voltage bias case, with $E = 0.75\Delta$.
+Let us now move to the non-zero voltage bias case.
+We consider $V_b = -0.75\Delta/|e|$ such that the electron and hole attain considerably different wavevectors, but the bias voltage is still not high enough to induce smearing in the conductance fringes due to increased scattering \cite{leroy2002imaging}.
 We again fix $V_g$, so the conductance without the tip is in the middle of the first conductance step (see the inset of Fig. \ref{fig:non-zero energy}(a)).
-The corresponding $\Delta G$ map is shown in Fig. \ref{fig:non-zero energy}(a), where we observe a significant modification in the conductance pattern as compared to the case of Fig. \ref{fig:zero energy}(a), with three main ingredients: i) change of the pattern of oscillation fringes; ii) resonant features disturbing the previously clear single-branched flow, iii) general amplification of the conductance by the tip.
+The corresponding $\Delta G$ map is shown in Fig. \ref{fig:non-zero energy}(a), where we observe a significant modification in the conductance pattern as compared to the case of Fig. \ref{fig:zero energy}(a), with three main ingredients: i) change of the pattern of oscillation fringes; ii) resonant features disturbing the previously clear single-lobe flow; iii) general amplification of the conductance by the tip.